Lihengda-follower/CRCM/README.md

 This gif demonstrates the core functionality of CRCM：FTP generation module、Precise stopping module with collaborative region shrinkage、and Monitoring and re-following module.

+Advantage of human-machine trajectory overlap on curved paths:
-Our CRCM VS Traditional DFCM:
+Our CRCM VS Traditional DFCM.

 <table>
   <tr>